moe-reh/inet4031-testlab13/README.md

 2. Deployments: Manages the Pods, handles updates and replacements of Pods in the event of crashes or deletions in order to keep the application online.
 3. Services: Connects users & apps to the pods.
 Stable way to access the app and route traffic to the pods.

-To deploy the application in Kubernetes run the following command: kubectl apply -f k8s/ The command above will create all the neccessary resources defined in the "k8s" folder.
+To deploy the application in Kubernetes run the following command: kubectl apply -f k8s/ <br>
+The command above will create all the neccessary resources defined in the "k8s" folder.

 Access the dashboard using: http://"your server IP":30080